Counselling and psychotherapy in Morpeth and Newcastle upon Tyne

 You may have been living in the UK for just a few months or already for years.
 Opening up to address personal issues is always a daunting thing to do.
 It may feel even harder in a language which is not your own.
 A shared language and culture can help create a closer connection with your counsellor.

 Since the beginning of the pandemic, we have all become used to working remotely - and counselling is no exception.
-I use Zoom, Skype or WhatsApp.
+I use Skype or WhatsApp.
 This way, I can support you wherever you are in the country.
-Once face to face work is safe once more, I will be running a mixed psychotherapy practice with consulting rooms both in Morpeth and Newcastle once again while also keeping the option of working online with Italian clients in other locations.
+Once face to face work is safe once more, I will be running a mixed counselling practice in Netherton Park once again while also keeping the option of working online with Italian clients in other locations.